Capital punishment in Mississippi: Early history

 Around the time of the 1901 opening of the Mississippi State Penitentiary (MSP) in Parchman, Sunflower County residents objected to having executions performed at MSP because they feared that Sunflower County would be stigmatized as a "death county."
 Therefore, the State of Mississippi originally performed executions of condemned criminals in their counties of conviction.
 When, in 1940, Mississippi's state legislature decided to change the state's method of execution to electrocution, while continuing to conduct executions in the county of conviction, a portable electric chair was developed and fabricated for the state's use.
 On October 11, 1940, the state's first execution of a condemned prisoner by electrocution occurred; Willie Mae Bragg, a black man convicted of murdering his wife, was electrocuted in his county of conviction, Jefferson Davis County.
 Interestingly, on the same day, Mississippi also carried out their final hanging in a different county when Hilton Fortenberry, another murderer, was put to death in Sharkey County.
 The state moved the electric chair from county to county, using it to kill condemned prisoners in their counties of conviction.
 One such example was Houston Roberts, a white man convicted of poisoning his granddaughter in Jackson.
 Mississippi and Louisiana were the only U.S. states to use a portable electric chair.

 Around the 1950s residents of Sunflower County were still opposed to the concept of housing the execution chamber at MSP.
 In September 1954, Governor Hugh L. White called for a special session of the Mississippi Legislature to discuss the application of the death penalty.
 During that year, a gas chamber serving as an execution chamber was installed at MSP.
 The gas chamber replaced the portable electric chair which, between 1940 and November 10, 1954, had been moved from county to county to execute condemned prisoners.
-The final execution in a portable electric chair was that of Luther Carlyle Wheeler, a white man convicted of murdering a Hattiesburg police officer.
+The final high-profile execution in a portable electric chair was that of Luther Carlyle Wheeler, a white man convicted of murdering a Hattiesburg police officer.
 He was executed on February 5, 1954, in the Humphreys County courthouse, where, as was customary in Mississippi at the time, the executioner placed the chair in the same courtroom where the jury had convicted the condemned man.
 Wheeler's execution was attended by a crowd of approximately 300 people.
-The first person to die in the gas chamber was Gerald A. Gallego, who was executed for murder on March 3, 1955.
+The first person to die in the gas chamber was Gerald Albert Gallego, who was executed for murder on March 3, 1955.

+A major shift occurred during 1972 when the Supreme Court Case Furman vs. Georgia concluded that capital punishment was unconstitutional because it violated the Eighth Amendment, effectively halting state death penalty laws across the nation.
+This led to death sentences being lessened to life in prison; however, in 1976, the Supreme Court overturned their ruling in Furman v.
+Georgia.
+Gregg v.
+Georgia revived the death penalty on the basis that some cases, like murder, warrant the use of capital punishment and do not violate the Eighth and Fourteenth Amendments, which was ensured through bifurcated trials.